AdobeDocs/experience-manager-forms-cloud-service.en/help/layout-capabilities-adaptive-forms.md

 **[!UICONTROL Toolbar Layout]** Controls the placement of Action buttons in the toolbar or panel toolbar in a form.

-All these panel layouts are defined at the following location:
+All these panel layouts are defined at the `/libs/fd/af/layouts` location.

-`/libs/fd/af/layouts`.

 To change the layout of an Adaptive Form, use the Authoring Mode in [!DNL Experience Manager].